Oakleigh - Huntingdale

 Population growth drivers in Oakleigh - Huntingdale are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Oakleigh - Huntingdale's population is approximately 25,189 as of Nov 2025.
-This figure represents an increase of 2,261 people since the 2021 Census, which reported a population of 22,928.
-The growth is inferred from ABS data showing an estimated resident population of 25,104 in June 2024 and an additional 372 validated new addresses since the Census date.
-This results in a population density ratio of 2,476 persons per square kilometer, placing Oakleigh - Huntingdale in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth rate of 9.9% since the 2021 census exceeded both the national average (8.9%) and state averages, indicating strong population growth.
-Overseas migration contributed approximately 90.9% of overall population gains during recent periods in Oakleigh - Huntingdale.
+Oakleigh - Huntingdale's population is approximately 25,483 as of February 2026.
+This figure reflects an increase of 2,555 people since the 2021 Census, which reported a population of 22,928.
+The change is inferred from the estimated resident population of 25,104 in June 2024 and an additional 372 validated new addresses since the Census date.
+This results in a population density ratio of 2,505 persons per square kilometer, placing Oakleigh - Huntingdale in the upper quartile relative to national locations assessed by AreaSearch.
+The area's population growth of 11.1% since the 2021 census exceeds the national average of 9.9%, marking it as a growth leader in the region.
+Overseas migration contributed approximately 90.9% of overall population gains during recent periods, driving this growth.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilizes the VIC State Government's Regional/LGA projections from 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041 based on these aggregations.
-Future population dynamics anticipate significant growth in Oakleigh - Huntingdale, with an expected increase of 9,292 persons by 2041 based on the latest annual ERP population numbers, reflecting a gain of 36.5% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Based on the latest annual ERP population numbers, Oakleigh - Huntingdale is expected to experience significant population increase in the top quartile of statistical areas analysed by AreaSearch, with an anticipated expansion of 9,292 persons by 2041, reflecting a gain of 35.0% in total over the 17 years.

 Frequently Asked Questions - Population